alexkung1/FSND/projects/02_trivia_api/starter/backend/README.md

 }
 ```

-POST /questions
+**POST /questions**

-Creates a new question
+_Creating a new question_

+To create a new question, provide a request in the following format:

 Example Request